Jason Nash: Personal life

 Nash graduated from Medfield High School in 1991 and then attended college at the University of Massachusetts Amherst.
 After he left college, he worked as an assistant to Norm Macdonald on Saturday Night Live.
 Nash moved to Hollywood in 2001 when he was cast on the sketch show Random Play on VH1.

 Nash has two children with his ex-wife, Marney Hochman.
 He was in a relationship with fellow YouTuber Trisha Paytas from 2017 to 2019.
 In December 2022 Nash became engaged to his girlfriend Nivine Jay.
 They got married in 2024.

 In February 2021, Seth Francois, a former member of the Vlog Squad, went on The H3 Podcast and told the hosts that he was sexually assaulted by Nash.
 For one of David Dobrik's pranks, Francois was told that he would be kissing vlogger Corinna Kopf while blindfolded.
 However, Nash kissed him instead.
 Francois said that he didn't realize it was sexual assault until later on and called it a traumatizing experience.
 Nash has not publicly addressed this allegation, but Dobrik briefly apologized to Francois in a YouTube video.
+Nash has been diagnosed with bipolar disorder.